 The two-act Hollywood, Nebraska is set in a remote small town called Hatcher, in the panhandle of western Nebraska, near the Wyoming border, “during a recent autumn in a kinder moment in the early 21st century,” according to the playwright.
 Theatre industry folk may request a free perusal copy here.

 Playwright Kenneth Jones is currently represented at ATI with his acclaimed drama Alabama Story, which has earned rave reviews since opening Oct.
 25. It continues to Nov.
-17. Learn more about Alabama Story’s history here, and ask for a perusal copy of the script.
+17. Learn more about Alabama Story’s history here.
+The play is published and licensed by Dramatists Play Service.
 According to the playwright, “As with Alabama Story, audiences should expect a tears-and-laughter experience out of Hollywood, Nebraska, though the new play is more interested in family issues than social justice issues.”

 Teenager Lizzie Farrell is the daughter of ATI co-founders Don Farrell and Judy Fitzgerald.
 She’ll play Katie, the wannabe actress and daughter of next-door neighbor, Robert, played by Biasucci.
 (In the play, Fitzgerald’s Jane becomes a mentor and acting coach to Katie.)
 New Yorker Biasucci has worked in regional theaters, including Indiana Repertory Theatre, and in TV and film.
 Adam Tran (recently of “Chicago Med”) plays Robert’s fellow carpenter, Lance, and Suzanne Stark (an Indy favorite from ATI, Beef and Boards and beyond) plays Jane’s vulnerable but steely mother, Alma.